v6.5.0or later. (this is the runtime version supported by Azure Functions)

 Create a new service using the Node.js template, specifying a unique name and an optional path for your service.

-# Create a new Serverless Service/Project $ serverless create --template azure-nodejs --path my-service # Change into the newly created directory $ cd my-service # Install npm dependencies $ npm install
+$ serverless create --template azure-nodejs --path my-service --name my-unique-name $ cd my-service $ npm install

 Note: Once you've authenticated, a new Azure "service principal" will be created, and used for subsequent deployments.
 This prevents you from needing to manually login again.
 See below if you'd prefer to use a custom service principal instead.